MarkMindCkm/obsidian-markmind/README.md

    - Use `CTRL + P` and click `Export to HTML` command
 - Getting markdown in `rich` mode
    - You can find `Copy as markdown` menu in `More options`
+- Exporting MindMap to pdf
+   - download lasted obsidian,open a mind map in a independ window
+   - Use `CTRL + P` and click `Export mindmap as a pdf file` command

 <img src = 'https://user-images.githubusercontent.com/18719494/142220099-a69fa850-4ead-465a-98e5-f45611b48b55.gif' width='800px'>